Frequently Asked Questions

-The daily schedule is not vastly different from the existing schedule and structure at your home elementary school, middle, or high school.
+The daily schedule is not vastly different from the existing schedule and structure at your home middle or high school.
 The significant difference is the daily, rigorous content and the stringent emphasis on interrelated science and mathematics opportunities.
 Each day, students engage in mathematics and science activities along with reading and language arts (with a focus on peer collaboration, problem-solving, and application).
 Technology and engineering principles are infused as appropriate in all areas.
 Just like all students, STEM students will be scheduled into other electives as their schedules permit.

 Will transportation be provided?

 Yes, bus transportation will be provided.
 Students will be transported from hub stops to and from STEM schools each day.
-Detailed transportation information will not be fully available until students are selected and enrolled into the STEM program.
+Detailed transportation information will not be fully available until students are selected and enrolled in the STEM program.
 After finalizing the acceptance lists, we will provide you with a transportation plan.
 Parents may also choose to transport their children to and from the STEM Academy if that is more convenient.

 When will the selection of students for STEM be made?

-What about school based extracurricular activities such as sports, dances, intra-murals, clubs, and civic/service groups?
+What about school-based extracurricular activities such as sports, dances, intra-murals, clubs, and civic/service groups?

 Are special education students eligible to apply to the STEM program?